• vulgarcynic@sh.itjust.works

 ·

-doxing work is very boring. it’s thousands of hours sifting through the lamest social media content you can imagine.
+doxing work is very boring. much of it is thousands of hours sifting through the lamest social media content you can imagine.

 • Sanctus@lemmy.world